LoganWillaumez/LoganWillaumez/README.md

 - Capacitor
 - Cordova

-🌱 I'm honing my abilities in Solidity and diving deeper into the realm of blockchain, all the while learning about machine learning's intricate mechanisms.
-I am enthusiastic to harness the transformative potential of these two technological juggernauts.

 <h2> 💼 Main Stacks </h2>
 Here is a snapshot of the main stack I am most proficient in:
 <img src="./images/technos/stack.svg" width="80%" />